 How can saunas improve your performance?

-Because you have a limited amount of blood to go around, you have decreased blood flow and oxygen to your organs, so your kidneys stimulate the production of EPO (yes, the performance-enhancing stuff) and plasma volume, which boosts your blood volume and subsequent performance.
+Since there is only so much blood to go around, the kidneys encourage the production of EPO (yeah, the performance-enhancing stuff) and plasma volume, which both boost your blood volume and, thus, your performance.

 Benefits of Sauna After Workout

 However, after they've finished their workout, the vast majority of people like to relax in a sauna.
 This makes perfect sense given that a fatigued mind (and body) will naturally desire to relax, which is something that a sauna may assist with.